 Cholecystography & Cholangiography

 The biliary tract may be outlined by a radiopaque dye, permitting evaluation of its anatomy.
-The dye may be given orally or intravenously to ...
+The dye may be given orally or intravenously to be excreted in bile. ...